hapiuk/project2510/README.md

 - Conduct thorough testing of the new features.
 - Make necessary adjustments based on feedback.

-## Month 3-4: Advanced Features and UI Improvements
+## Advanced Features and UI Improvements
 ### Week 5-6: Responsive Design and User Interface
 - Improve the UI for better responsiveness and user experience.